 Error Modes: Sub-optimal status for the attention block where it is not able to escape.

 MOS: Mean Opinion Score.
-Crows-source the evaluation process with native speakers.
+Crowd-source the evaluation process with native speakers.
 It is not easy to measure, especially for a layman.

-Context vector: Output of an attention module which summarizes multiple time-step output of the encoder.
+Context vector: Output of an attention module which summarizes multiple time-step outputs of the encoder.